Chinese Medicine, Reproductive Health, Pregnancy and IVF support.

 Getting enough good quality sleep is an essential part of preparing for conception for all these reasons.
 Acupuncture has a proven track record (reviewed in several medical journals) of assisting to establish sound sleep patterns.

 Many IVF clinics like to transfer embryos into a natural environment.
 Embryos that have been frozen and successfully thawed are transferred back into a uterus in its natural state at exactly the right time for implantation.
-Using electro-stimulation on acupuncture points on the abdomen in the months and weeks before the transfer, has been shown in one study to improve the structure of the uterine lining, and significantly enhance the implantation and pregnancy rate.
+Using electro-stimulation on acupuncture points on the abdomen in the months and weeks before the transfer, has been shown to improve the structure of the uterine lining, and significantly enhance the implantation and pregnancy rate.

-Acupuncture applied during the stimulation phase of the IVF cycle may address any symptoms you may be experiencing, and also incorporates specific points from clinical trials which demonstrate increased blood supply to the uterus and a regulation of hormones which may be important to follicle development and implantation.
+This treatment schedule is based on protocols used in clinical trials which demonstrate increased blood supply to the uterus and a regulation of hormones which may be important to follicle development and implantation.
 Recent analyses of the benefit of IVF patients receiving acupuncture have shown that patients who have treatment before and during the stimulation and implantation phases benefit more than those that have acupuncture only on the day of embryo transfer (reference)